 How to disable attachment parsing?

-By default, when you create a new mailbox, Parseur will also try to parse every email attachments.
+By default, when you create a new mailbox, Parseur will also parse every email attachments.

 If you would like to disable attachment parsing, go to your mailbox settings and uncheck the attachment parsing box.